ModernPeople/website-2023/README.md

 This is a reimagining of the modernpeople website in SvelteKit.

+## Repository

+We store image and video assets in this repository using [Git LFS](https://git-lfs.github.com/).
+For local development, please follow the link to setup.

 ## Setup

 As a "modern JS application", development setup is slightly involved.
 If you're not used to local web development, we recomend you use a hosted, cloud-based workspace such as Github Code Spaces.